John Day Formation: Stratigraphy

 The strata, which vary in age from 39 million years to 18 million years, were formed mainly from ashfalls from volcanoes due to a series of calderas now linked to the Yellowstone hotspot.
-Some of the major layers within the group exposed in the Picture Gorge district are the Big Basin Formation and Bridge Creek Beds (35 to 32 million years), the Turtle Cove Formation (30 to 28 million years), the Picture Gorge Ignimbrite (28.7 million years), the Kimberly Formation (28 to 25 million years), and the Haystack Formation (25 to 18 million years).
+Some of the major layers within the group exposed in the Picture Gorge district are the Big Basin Member and Bridge Creek Beds (35 to 32 million years), the Turtle Cove Member (30 to 28 million years), the Picture Gorge Ignimbrite (28.7 million years), the Kimberly Member (28 to 25 million years), and the Haystack Member (25 to 18 million years).

 Located in the general vicinity of what became the Cascade Range, the John Day volcanoes emitted large volumes of ash and dust, much of which settled in the John Day basin.
 The rapid deposition of the ash preserved the remains of plants and animals living in the region.
 Some of the solidified ash and the fossils they contain are found in the John Day Fossil Beds National Monument.
-Because ash and other debris fell during varied climatic and volcanic conditions and accumulated from many eruptions extending into the early Miocene (about 20 million years ago), the sediment layers in the fossil beds vary in their chemical composition and color.
+Because ash and other debris fell during varied climatic and volcanic conditions and accumulated from many eruptions extending into the early Miocene (about 20 million years ago), the sediment layers in the fossil beds vary in their substance, chemical composition and color.
 The lowermost layer contains red ash, such as that exposed in the Painted Hills Unit of the national monument.
 The layer above it is mainly pea-green clay.
 On top of the pea-green layer are buff-colored layers.